 Seems like the whole system could be greatly improved by making it a part of a larger Enterprise IdM process.
 You could incorporate some self-service to have the person being visited pre-register their visitors into the system.
 This provides you not only audit, but also removes the time issue of data entry at the security desk (by folks who are quite frankly not terribly skilled at this).
 This would also enable some review processes and integration into monitoring systems.
 And enable enterprises to add some much needed de-provisioning to the process (see below).

 With all this, one thing that stood out for me was the privacy issue.
-Europe is famous for having strong privacy protection (or at least strong privacy protection intentions).
-Yet my whole trip experience in Europe had me scratching my head a little bit.
+The country is famous for having strong privacy protection (or at least strong privacy protection intentions).
+Yet my whole trip experience had me scratching my head a little bit.
 The amount of sensitive PII getting gathered about me – my name, address, passport/drivers license information, company I work for – at the hotels and office buildings is quite significant (some hotels even photocopy your passport).
 And there seems to be no mechanism in place to provide me any kind of privacy protection.